Skip to content

 Here are the different ways you can connect your private network to Cloudflare:

-• cloudflared installs on a server in your private network to create a secure, outbound tunnel to Cloudflare.
-Cloudflare Tunnel using cloudflared only proxies traffic initiated from a user to a server.
+• Cloudflare Tunnel (cloudflared) installs on a server in your private network and creates a secure, outbound-only tunnel to Cloudflare. cloudflared only proxies traffic initiated from a user to a server.
 Any service or application running behind the tunnel will use the server's default routing table for server-initiated connectivity.